WebOrigami/docs/src/content/framework/intro6.md

   <figcaption>…maps to graph of plain strings</figcaption>
 </div>

-To get the final result of the template, Origami performs a depth-first traversal of the string graph, and returns the concatenation of all the values at the periphery of the graph (the "leaf nodes").
-This produces the result:
+Origami collects all the text at the periphery of the graph to produce the template's result:

 ```
 <h1>Our Amazing Team</h1>